-No student shall have in sight, have turned on, or use any unauthorized personal communication or electronic device on school property during school hours or on school buses transporting students to and from home without permission from a school official.
-These devices include, but are not limited to, digital paging systems, beepers, walkie-talkies, portable and/or cellular telephones, scanners, laser pointers, televisions, radios, compact disc cassette players, camera, handheld video games, and video recording devices.
-Note: Items may be confiscated by an administrator.
+7. Unauthorized Use of Electronic or Communication Devices No student shall have in sight, have turned on, or use any unauthorized personal communication or electronic device on school property during school hours without permission from a school official.
+These devices include, but are not limited to, cellular/smart phones, tablets, scanners, laser pointers, radios, compact disc cassette players, cameras, handheld video games, and video recording devices.

+Note: Items may be confiscated by an administrator if used without permission and returned to the parent at the end of the school day.

-7. Tardies to School/Class
+8. Tardies/Early Dismissals to School/Class